toebeann/BepInEx.SupermarketSimulator/README.md

 # Tobey's BepInEx Pack for Supermarket Simulator

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Supermarket Simulator, preconfigured and ready to use on Windows and Linux (including Steam Deck handhelds).
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Supermarket Simulator, preconfigured and ready to use on Windows and Linux, including SteamOS and Steam Deck handhelds!

 BepInEx is a general purpose framework for Unity modding.
 BepInEx includes tools and libraries to